Brahmagiri (Maharashtra): Location

 The undulated terrains of Brahmagiri are challenging spots for adventurous travels like nature walk and trekking.
 There are many trekking trails nestled among the woody trees.
 The ranges are rich with natural attractions and scenic spots.

 Brahmagiri hill is considered as a huge form of Lord Shiva and hence the mountain climbing was considered as a sin at that time.
-In the year 1908, Seth Lalchand Jashodanand Bhambhani of Karachi and Seth Ganeshdas built 500 steps of stone at a cost of Rs.
+In the year 1908, Seth Lalchand Jashodanand Bhambhani of Karachi (now in Pakistan) and Seth Ganeshdas built 500 steps of stone at a cost of Rs.
 40,000.
 This has facilitated easy access to Brahmagiri.
 The water flows in three directions on the mountain.
-The one flowing towards east becomes Godavari river, one flowing towards the south is Vaitarna river and the one flowing towards the west is called the west-flowing Ganga and meets Godavari near Chakra Tirth.
-River Ahilya meets Godavari in front of the Trimbakeshwar temple.
+The one flowing towards east becomes Godavari River, the one flowing towards the south is Vaitarna river and the one flowing towards the west is called the west-flowing Ganga and meets Godavari near Chakra Tirth.
+River Ahilya meets Godavari in front of the Trimbakeshwar Jyotirlinga temple.
 Childless families worship at the Ahilya sangam and it is believed that they do get a child.

 The first peak of Sahyadri is called Brahmadri.
 The story associated with this is that Shankar was pleased with Brahmadev and said "I shall be known by your name".
 Hence it is called as Brahmagiri.
 The mountain is 1800 feet high.
 Its height from sea level is 4248 feet.
 Five peaks of this mountain are called Sadyo-Jata, Vamdev, Aghora, Ishana and Tat-Purusha and are considered as five mouths of the Lord Shiva and they are worshipped.